Patricia-lab21/Guess-the-number-Adalab-project/README.md

-Adalab Project- Guess the number!💯
+Guess the number!💯
-Created with Javascript, mini game to guess a number between 1 and 100.
+Adalab Project created with Javascript.
+Mini game to guess a number between 1 and 100.